fast-aircraft-design/FAST-OAD/docs/documentation/custom_modules/add_modules.rst

 Defining options
 ================
-You may use the OpenMDAO way for adding :ref:`options to your system<openmdao:component_options>`.
+You may use the OpenMDAO way for adding :doc:`options to your system <openmdao:features/core_features/options/options>`.
 The options you add will be accessible from the FAST-OAD configuration file (see :ref:`configuration-file-problem-definition`).